 NOVA SCOTIA COURTS AND COVID-19

 Dealing with Covid-19 parenting difficulties?
-Please contact your local Family Court or Family Division for more information.
-Find NS Court email and fax information: click here.
-(New FAQs will be coming soon)
+Please contact your local court for more information.
+Find NS Court email and fax information here (New FAQs will be coming soon).

 Online Programs: Intake & Parent Information (PIP)